The Shippen Family

 The patriarch of the family was Edward Shippen, Sr. (1639-1712), who became the first elected mayor of Philadelphia and also served as a member of the Provincial Congress.
 He married three separate times– Elizabeth Lybrand (m.
 1671-1688), Rebecca Richardson (m.
 1689-1705) and Esther Wilcox (1706-1724).
 In total, he had twelve children that included Joseph, Sr. (1679-1741) and Dr. William, Sr. (1712-1801).

 Philadelphia merchant, Joseph Shippen, Sr. (28 Feb 1679 in Boston, MA to 28 July 1741 in Germantown, PA) married Abigail Grosse (25 Oct 1677 in Boston, MA to 28 June 1717 in Philadelphia, daughter of Thomas & Elizabeth Grosse) in 1702 and they had eight children including Joseph II (1706-1793) and Dr. William I (1712-1801).
 He was the son of Edward Shippen and Elizabeth Lybrand Shippen.
 Sometime prior to 1741, Joseph I purchased a large tract of land in Oxford from William Coxe (son of Proprietor Dr. Daniel Coxe).
 He was an absentee owner, having retired early from his successful mercantile business in Philadelphia and moved to a plantation in Germantown, PA.
 He leased his landholdings to Jonathan Robeson who was probably an acquaintance from a distinguished Philadelphia family who was living in neighboring White Marsh.

-William Shippen, Sr. (1 Oct 1712-4 Nov 1801) was a self-trained physician who was elected to the Continental Congress in 1778 and re-elected in 1779.
+Dr. William Shippen, Sr. (1 Oct 1712-4 Nov 1801) was a self-trained physician who was elected to the Continental Congress in 1778 and re-elected in 1779.
 He was also a member of Benjamin Franklin’s “Junto” and elected vice-president of the American Philosophical Society.
 In addition, he was a physician to the Pennsylvania Hospital (1753-78) and one of the founders of the University of Pennsylvania and the College of New Jersey (Princeton).
 William Coxe, son of Proprietor Colonel Daniel Coxe, and entered into a partnership with his brother, Joseph Jr., and Jonathan Robeson.
 In the 1750s and 1760s, William I continued improvements at the Furnace and was more of a gentleman landowner than an iron magnate and much of his land was rented out to tenant farmers.
-He and his wife, Susannah Harrison, had five children that included William II (1736-1808) and Joseph W. (1737-1795).
+He and his wife, Susannah Harrison, had five children that included Dr. William Shippen, Jr. (1736-1808) and Joseph William Shippen (1737-1795).